 Adobe Photoshop Lightroom CC

 First, import the photo into Lightroom.
-It can be done by click menu File->import photos and videos (ctrl+shift+i) select the photo and click Import.
+It can be done by clicking menu File->import photos and videos (ctrl+shift+i) select the photo and click Import.
 Or you can just simply drag your photo to the Library Module.
-And then the photo added to Lightroom.
+And then the photo was added to Lightroom.

 Go to Develop Module to begin the editing.

-I always begin by going to the Lens Correction box and click on Enable Profile Corrections and Remove Chromatic Aberration box.
+I always begin by going to the Lens Correction box and clicking on Enable Profile Corrections and Remove Chromatic Aberration box.
 And then Upright Selection by clicking the few options (I choose auto).

 And then I did my basic adjustment.
 First, convert into Black & White.
 Then decrease the highlight to the lowest and increase the shadow to the highest.
 Then adjust the white and black.
 What I’m looking for is a good balance tone in the entire part of the photo.

-Then remove some distraction that you can see in the picture.
+Then remove some distractions that you can see in the picture.
 There I can see a bird and lens dust.

 To remove these, use the spot removal (Q) and click on the bird and the lens dust.
 Then it will be removed automatically.

 After that, it’s ready to be edited in Photoshop.
-You can do that by click right on the middle photos->edit in->edit in Adobe Photoshop… (depend on your photoshop version).
-And then your photo transfer to photoshop.
+You can do that by clicking right on the middle photos->edit in->edit in Adobe Photoshop… (depend on your photoshop version).
+And then your photo transferred to photoshop.

 feather radius: to specify the amount of feathering (softness) we want to apply to the selection edges.